rom98759/So_long/Readme.md

 Ensure you have the required dependencies installed for MiniLibX (MLX42) and GLFW.

 ### Compilation:
+- To launch the base game, use: `./so_long maps/rectangle.ber`
+- To launch the bonus game, use: `./so_long_bonus maps/enemy.ber`
 - Run `make` to compile the base game.
 - Run `make bonus` to compile the bonus game with enemies.